ssjshields/Batch-Card-Maker/README.md

 It won't save ALL configurations, only the primary visual ones, and will still ask you about other things like the font to use.

 # Disclaimer:
-I made this program for my own game, and have decided to release it for other people to use.
+p-dimi made this program for their own game, and have decided to release it for other people to use.
-Made a few tweaks and added quality of life features for other people to use, but I will not be working on this program further.
-It does everything I want it to :)
-Feel free to use the program as a basis for your own program or to expand on it!

-If you make a new program using this as a basis, credit me.

 The program comes as is.